The Most Famous

 With an HPI of 53.99, Johan Kriek is the 7th most famous South African Tennis Player.
 His biography has been translated into 29 different languages.

 Johan Christiaan Kriek (born April 5, 1958) is a South African–American former professional tennis player.
-As a tennis player, he won two Australian Open titles and reached the semifinals at the French Open and US Open, as well as the quarterfinals of the Wimbledon Championships.
+He won two Australian Open titles, beating Steve Denton in four sets in the 1981 final and the same opponent in the 1982 final in straight sets, when he tamed Denton's cannonball serve and "relentlessly whipped winners past him from all angles of the court".
+He reached the semifinals at the French Open and US Open, as well as the quarterfinals of the Wimbledon Championships.
 Kriek won 14 professional singles and eight doubles titles, reaching a career-high singles ranking of world No. 7 in September 1984.
 He attended Afrikaanse Hoër Seunskool (Afrikaans High School for Boys, also known as Affies), a public school located in Pretoria.
 Kriek became a naturalized American citizen in August 1982.
 He currently resides in Palm Beach Gardens, Florida with his wife, Daga and their children Karolina and Kristian.

 Photo of Liezel Huber